AmazingDreams/vue-matomo/README.md

 ```

 Another option is to use your own implementation for remembering consent.
 In that case you can simply call
-`this.$maotomo.setConsentGiven()` on each page load when you establish that the user has given consent.
+`this.$matomo.setConsentGiven()` on each page load when you establish that the user has given consent.

 ## Build